What is Oolong Tea?

 10. In keeping healthy hair

-The biggest benefits of Oolong tea in promoting healthy hair is the prevention of hair loss and retention of luster of hair.
+The biggest benefits of Oolong tea in promoting healthy hair is the prevention of hair loss and retention of the lustre of hair.
 This is because it helps in regulating the DHT hormone which is related to hair health.
 The tea rinse of Oolong tea helps in restoring the shine of hair and retaining their healthy look.

 While all these are some of the greatest benefits of Oolong tea, because of the caffeine content, over-consumption of Oolong tea must be avoided.
 The side effects of consumption of caffeine are anxiousness, headaches, heartburn, difficulty in sleeping and confusion.
 Hence, it can have positive and/or negative health effects and in varying degrees for different individuals.
 Too much caffeine can also make existing conditions like irritable bowel syndrome, diabetes, anxiety, blood pressure much worse.